DavidNP96/Heuristieken/results/README.md

 # Results

-## Statespace and upper- lowerbound
+## Statespace, upperbound and lowerbound
 ### Stationary
 #### Statespace
 At first the batteries are stationary.
 The statespace in this situation is